Sunday School Lesson: An Angel Appears to Mary

 Say: Mary wasn’t the only person who knew how special her baby would be.
 Listen to what Elizabeth, Mary’s relative, said.

-Have kids look up Luke 1:39-45.
-Ask one volunteer to read aloud the narration in verses 39 to 41 and another volunteer to read aloud Elizabeth’s words to Mary, beginning with verse 42 and ending with verse 45.
-Have other kids follow along in their Bibles.
+Guide kids in looking up Luke 1:39-45.
+Invite a willing reader to read aloud the narration in verses 39 to 41 and another reader to read aloud Elizabeth’s words to Mary, beginning with verse 42 and ending with verse 45.
+Have other kids follow along in Bibles.
 When the readers finish, ask:

-• How do you think Elizabeth made Mary feel?
-(Special; happy; honored.)
+- How do you think Elizabeth made Mary feel?

-• How do you feel when someone encourages you?
-(Like I can do something special; like I have a friend; more confident.)
+- How do you feel when someone encourages you?

-• What kinds of encouraging things could we say to each other? (“You’re a good friend”; “you’re smart”; we could tell people what they do well.)
+- What kinds of encouraging things could we say to each other?

 Throw an Encouragement Party